csgillespie/efficientR/main.md

 R can read data from a variety of sources.
 We begin by discussing the generic package **rio** that handles a wide variety of data types.
 Special attention is paid to CSV files, which leads to the **readr** and **data.table** packages.
-The relatively new package **feather** is introduced as binary file format, that has cross-language support.
+The relatively new package **feather** is introduced as a binary file format, that has cross-language support.

 ```r
 library("rio")